MohammedAlghamdi3/Blood-Donation/README.md

 ### Registration of a new donor
 ![](./image_website/3.jpg)

- ### Search for a blood donor according to the blood type required
+ ### Search for blood donor according to type of blood type and city
 ![](./image_website/4.jpg)

 ### Search results for donors